 "I killed my husband," Kakehi reportedly said.
 "I have no intention of hiding the guilt.
 I will laugh it off and die if I am sentenced to death tomorrow."

 Days after making the confession, Kakehi retracted it, claiming she had no memory of what she said.
 Her lawyers have insisted she has dementia, and vowed to appeal Tuesday's verdict.
 But the presiding judge, Ayako Nakagawa, said Kakehi was fully aware of the killings.

 "The cases were well prepared in advance.
-They were cunning and malicious," Nakagawa said, according to BBC.
+They were cunning and malicious," Nakagawa said, according to the BBC.
 "I have no choice but to impose the ultimate penalty."

 Japan has one of the world's lowest homicide rates, making the black widow's killing spree a particularly large scandal.
 As Kakehi captivates headlines in the country, authorities are still piecing together an investigation into a local man who's been accused of killing nine people after police found severed heads and women's bodies in his apartment.